nent/nent/packages/core/src/components/n-action/readme.md

 This element holds am action event and its data to be submitted through [Actions](/actions) bus.
 The parent tag defines how and when the child actions are submitted through [Actions](/actions).

-> This element does not activate these actions automatically.
+> ℹ️ This element does not activate these actions automatically.
 They need to be activated through script, or by wrapping them in an [\<n-action-activator\>](/components/n-action-activator) tag.

 ## Element